-With Free Review Monitoring, you’ll be updated on any review of your business from industry-specific websites and various other online platforms.
-It catches things that Google News and Google Alerts often miss, and ensure you always know what people are saying.
+With Free Review Monitoring, you’ll be updated on any review of your business from industry-specific websites, review sites and various other online platforms.
+It catches things that Google News and Google Alerts often miss, and ensures you always know what people are saying.

 It’s also important because it helps you find positive reviews.
 Once you know they’re out there, you can use quotes from those reviews on your website and proudly display what people have said about your brand.

-If you’re new to SEO, this tool helps you to get to grips with it.
+If you’re new to SEO, this particular SEO program helps you to get to grips with it.
 Consider it a checklist of everything you need to implement to ensure that your business is discoverable by people searching for companies like yours in the local area.

 Each item on the checklist is clearly labeled and offers a “learn more” function that explains exactly what it is, how you can do it, and how you know when you’ve achieved it.
 It’s ideal for newcomers, or for people who have multiple businesses to work on.
 It ensures you do everything you need to compete with other businesses in your town, city, or state.

 Moz Local is a local SEO tool that helps improve accuracy in search, improve your online presence, and ensure that your business listings are accurate.
 The platform makes it easy for you to change the location of your business and keep it up to date for searchers and lets you update your profile in real-time.
 That means you can change location data on your profile, on partner sites, and ensure customers always see the most up-to-date information about your business.